joseamesquita/CapstoneProject/university-registrar/README.md

 ## About the Project

 ### Description
-University Registrar: Create an app for a University registrar to keep track of students and courses
+University Registrar: Create an app for a University registrar to keep track of students and courses.
+This application is for University admins.

 ## Known Bugs